A8N0RMAL/Operating-Systems/README.md

 ---

 #### Issues in RPC & How They're Resolved
+1) Difference in representation of data in different systems.
+Can be solved by using a machine-independent representation of data.
+Practical example is XDR(eXternal Data Representation)
+2) Network issues can make redundant calls or cause a failure of the procedure execution.
+Can be solved by ensuring that the OS executes the procedure exactly once not at most once.
+3) RPCs requires that the client knows the server's port address where the RPC daemon is running on.
+This can be solved by agreeing on a fixed port numbers for communication, or dynamically finding out the port address using the rendezvous mechanism.

+#### Let's dig in deep with more details:
 #### 1. Data Representation Differences
 - **Issue**: Different systems (client and server) may represent data differently, such as big-endian and little-endian formats for storing 32-bit integers.
 Big-endian systems store the most significant byte at the highest memory address, while little-endian systems do the opposite.
 - **Solution**: RPC systems use a machine-independent representation called External Data Representation (XDR).
 When data is sent, it’s converted to XDR format on the client side, ensuring a standardized format across different machines.
 On the server side, the data is unmarshalled and converted back to the server’s native format.